cdisc-org/DataExchange-ODM-LinkML/docs/Resource.md

       range:name

-      The Selection child element must correspond to machine-executable instructions for extracting the information from the resource. '
+      The Selection child element must correspond to machine-executable instructions for extracting the information from the resource.'
     domain_of:
     - Resource
     range: text